ORS 12.135

 An action against a person by a public body, whether in contract, tort or otherwise, arising from the person having performed the construction, alteration or repair of any improvement to real property or the supervision or inspection thereof, or from the person having furnished design, planning, surveying, architectural or engineering services for the improvement, must be commenced not more than 10 years after substantial completion or abandonment of such construction, alteration or repair of the improvement to real property.

-(3)(a) Notwithstanding subsections (1) and (2) of this section, an action against a person registered to practice architecture under ORS 671.010 (Definitions for ORS 671) to 671.220 (Civil penalties), a person registered to practice landscape architecture under ORS 671.310 (Definitions for ORS 671) to 671.459 (State Landscape Architect Board) or a person registered to practice engineering under ORS 672.002 (Definitions for ORS 672) to 672.325 (Civil penalties) to recover damages for injury to a person, property or to any interest in property, including damages for delay or economic loss, regardless of legal theory, arising out of the construction, alteration or repair of any improvement to real property must be commenced before the earliest of:
+Notwithstanding subsections (1) and (2) of this section, an action against a person registered to practice architecture under ORS 671.010 (Definitions) to 671.220 (Board action to enjoin violations), a person registered to practice landscape architecture under ORS 671.310 (Definitions for ORS 671.310 to 671.459) to 671.459 (State Landscape Architect Board) or a person registered to practice engineering under ORS 672.002 (Definitions for ORS 672.002 to 672.325) to 672.325 (Civil penalties) to recover damages for injury to a person, property or to any interest in property, including damages for delay or economic loss, regardless of legal theory, arising out of the construction, alteration or repair of any improvement to real property must be commenced before the earliest of:

 (A)